okfn/opendatasurvey/templates/faq.md

 At the moment we are only working on 2013 information.

 The census is a survey of the state of open data around the world focusing on the the availability and openness of a <a href=”http://2013.census.okfn.org/about/”>specific set of key datasets</a>.

+### What's the Census data collection and review process?

 It works like this: